rbtcollins/bitnami-docker/gke/wordpress/README.md

 wordpress-php-yg96d   1/1       Running   0          15s
 ```

-As with the MariaDB pods, we want a service to group the Wordpress pods.
-The service specification for the Wordpress service is in `wordpress-service.yml`.
+We want a service to group the Wordpress pods.
+The service specification for the Wordpress service is defined in `wordpress-service.yml` and specifies the label `name=wordpress-php` as the pod `selector`.

 Start the service using: